roobie/roobie.github.io/_posts/2017-01-16-more-robust-javascript-maybe-monad.md

 ### I'm sold!
 Where do I find it?

 There are a number of implementations in the wild that one could use.
-I like the idea behind [fantasy-options][fantasy-options-gh][^nalternativenames], in that there is a [well defined specification][fantasy-land-spec] for the API exposed by that module.
+I like the idea that some types of libraries should conform to a spec, and for this sort of data type there is a
+[well defined specification (fantasy land)][fantasy-land-spec].
+The following libraries conforms to this spec:

+- [sanctuary/maybe][sanctuary-maybe].
+On the plus side on using this library is that you get a lot of extra goodies.

+- [fantasy-options][fantasy-options-gh][^nalternativenames].
 As discussed in
-[this issue][fantasy-options-gh-name-issue], it might change the names of the exported symbols soon, from `Option{Some, None}` to `Maybe{Just, Nothing}`, so if you decide to use this, be ready to rewrite some code... `Maybe`.
+[this issue][fantasy-options-gh-name-issue], it might change the names of the exported symbols soon, from `Option = Some a + None` to `Maybe = Just a + Nothing`, so if you decide to use this, be ready to rewrite some code.

-Another library that conforms to the fantasy-land spec is [ramda-fantasy/maybe][ramda-fantasy-maybe-gh].
+- [ramda-fantasy/maybe][ramda-fantasy-maybe-gh].
 However, this library is declared to be in an alpha state, so should not be used without consideration.